List of Mentors for NZSA Youth Mentor Programme

 Michelle Elvy

-Genre: Fiction (novel, short story, flash fiction); hybrid (fiction / creative nonfiction / poetry); creative nonfiction & travel; memoir and nonfiction (historical writing, essays); YA.
+Genre: Fiction (novel, short story, flash fiction); hybrid (fiction / creative nonfiction / poetry); creative nonfiction & travel; memoir and nonfiction (historical writing, essays); humour; YA.
 Member of NZAMA.

-Website: michelleelvy.com
+Website: https://michelleelvy.com/

-Michelle Elvy is a writer and editor in Ōtepoti Dunedin.
+Michelle Elvy is a writer, editor and teacher of creative writing in Ōtepoti Dunedin.
 Her poetry, fiction, travel writing, creative nonfiction and reviews have been widely published and anthologised.
-Her books include ‘the everrumble’ and ‘the other side of better’, and her anthology work includes ‘A Kind of Shelter: Whakaruru-taha’ (MUP 2023), ‘Breach of All Size: Small stories on Ulysses, love and Venice’ (The Cuba Press 2022), ‘Ko Aotearoa Tātou | We Are New Zealand’ (OUP 2020) and ‘Bonsai: Best Small Stories of Aotearoa NZ’ (CUP, 2018).
-She is also Managing Editor of the international ‘Best Small Fictions’ series and has been Reviews Editor at Landfall and takahē.
+Her books include ‘the everrumble’ and ‘the other side of better’, and her extensive anthology work includes, in 2025, ‘Te Moana o Reo | Ocean of Languages’ (The Cuba Press) and ‘Poto!
+Iti te kupu, nui te kōrero | Short!
+The big book of small stories’ (MUP), plus ‘A Kind of Shelter: Whakaruru-taha’ (MUP 2023), ‘Ko Aotearoa Tātou | We Are New Zealand’ (OUP 2020) and ‘Bonsai: Best Small Stories of Aotearoa NZ’ (CUP 2018) among others.
+She is Managing Editor of the international ‘Best Small Fictions’ series and has been Reviews Editor at Landfall and takahē.

 Once upon a time Michelle was a historian specialising in German History.
-A Fulbright scholar and Watson Fellow, she is also a Pushcart nominee and recipient of the NZ Society of Authors/ Auckland Museum Library grant and the NZSA Mentorship programme award.
-She has been shortlisted in the Grimshaw Sargeson Award for a novel draft and the Sargeson Short Story Prize.
-She has judged various competitions hosted in Aotearoa New Zealand and abroad, including the South Island Writers’ Association, the International Writers’ Workshop, the Whangārei Poetry Walk, NorthWrite’s collaboration competition, the Bath Flash Fiction Award, the 2021 and 2022 Bath Novella-in-Flash Award and the 2024 Fish Flash Fiction Prize.
-Michelle is founder of National Flash Fiction Day NZ and Flash Frontier: An Adventure in Short Fiction, and she is an editor at AT THE BAY | I TE KOKORU.
-She teaches creative writing online at 52|250 A Year of Writing.
+A Fulbright scholar and Watson Fellow, she is also a three-time Pushcart nominee and recipient of the NZSA / Auckland Museum Library grant and the NZSA Mentorship programme award.
+In 2024 she won the IWW Short Story Prize; in 2023 she was Highly Commended in the Kathleen Grattan Award for a Sequence of Poems.
+She has been shortlisted in the Grimshaw Sargeson Award and twice in the Sargeson Short Story Prize.
+She has judged various competitions in Aotearoa and abroad, including the South Island Writers’ Association, the Whangārei Poetry Walk, the Bath Flash Fiction Award, the 2021 and 2022 Bath Novella-in-Flash Award and the 2024 Fish Flash Fiction Prize.
+Michelle is founder of National Flash Fiction Day NZ and Flash Frontier: An Adventure in Short Fiction, and she edits at AT THE BAY | I TE KOKORU.
+She teaches creative writing online at 52|250 A Year of Writing (https://52250course.com/).

 Maria Gill